Mercedes-Benz C-Class (W205): AMG models

-C 450 AMG Sport 4MATIC (2015-2017), AMG C 43 (2017-2022)
+C 450 AMG Sport 4MATIC (2015–2017), AMG C 43 (2017–2023)

-The C 450 AMG 4MATIC replaced the C 400 4MATIC.
-It has a twin-turbo 3.0 litre V6 producing 362 hp and 384 lbft of torque.
+The C 450 AMG 4MATIC has the same engine as the C 400 4MATIC.
+It has a more powerful version of the twin-turbo 3.0 litre V6 producing 362 hp and 384 lbft of torque.
 Some components, such as the front axle, steering system and suspension are shared with the C 63.
 It has all-wheel drive and is paired to a 7-speed automatic transmission.
 It reaches 62 mph in 4.9 seconds.

 For the 2017 model year, the C450 AMG was renamed to AMG C 43.
-It retains the same 3.0-litre twin-turbo but is now mated with a 9-speed automatic transmission and some cosmetic changes.
+It retains the same 3.0-litre twin-turbo but is now mated with a 9-speed automatic transmission and some cosmetic changes as well as becoming available in a coupé rather than sedan.
+2017-2018 AMG C 43/63 had the option to add the AMG Performance Exhaust (PE), which allowed the driver to open and close the flaps on the factory-valved exhaust with the touch of a button within the cabin.
+This allowed the ability to operate the car in a quiet and docile manner but also the ability to unleash an aggressive exhaust note with pops, bangs, and burbles.
+2019+ AMG models equipped with the PE had the exhaust muted significantly due to noise and emission regulations making 2018 the final year of its aggressive nature.

 AMG C 63/C 63 S (2015–2021)

-The AMG C 63 uses a similar 4.0-liter turbocharged V8 to the Mercedes-AMG GT sports car.
+The AMG C 63 uses a similar 4.0-liter twin-turbocharged V8 to the Mercedes-AMG GT sports car.
 Mercedes offers it with two outputs: 469 hp and 650 Nm of torque for the C 63 and 503 hp and 700 Nm of torque for the more potent C 63 S. By moving to the downsized and turbocharged engine, Mercedes claims the W205 version consumes 32 percent less fuel than the model it replaced.

-The C 63 should also be able to complete the 0–100 km/h sprint in 4.1 seconds with a top speed limited to 250 km/h, and 4.0 seconds in the S with a top speed of 290 km/h with a special request from AMG to raise the speed limiter.
-The car still uses a seven-speed automatic transmission that sends power to the rear wheels and gets three-stage adaptive dampers specific to AMG models along with speed-sensitive variable steering.
+The C 63 should also be able to complete the 0–100 km/h sprint in 4.1 seconds with a top speed electronically limited to 250 km/h, and 3.9 seconds in the S variant with a top speed of 290 km/h with a special request from AMG to raise the speed limiter.
+The car still uses a seven-speed automatic transmission that sends power to the rear wheels and three-stage adaptive dampers specific to AMG models along with speed-sensitive variable steering.
 High-performance brakes are also a part of the package with 390 mm discs in front and 360 mm discs in the rear.
-On both ends of the car there are AMG-branded calipers.
+On both ends of the car, there are AMG-branded calipers.
 Its first deliveries took place in early 2015 for the European market with a U.S. debut later in the year.

 The Estate variant served as the official Medical Car of Formula One between 2015 and 2021, and has since been replaced by the Mercedes-AMG GT 4-Door Coupé.